exadel-inc/esl/src/modules/esl-event-listener/README.md

 The units mentioned previously are mostly implementation details of the module.
 `ESLEventUtils` is a root class for the event listener module.
-It's a facade of all ESL event listeners module and collects all required public API.
+It's a facade of all ESL event listener module and collects all required public API.

 Here is the `ESLEventUtils` (as well as ESL event listener module) Public API: